moisesGlb/AT_Excercise/Readme.md

 ## Description

 This Repo is part of a technical challenge, it works with the [heroku app shop](https://juice-shop.herokuapp.com).
 The main idea is to create a small smoke test suite with a few login tests and also a few Purchase test.
 The repo has automatic reports.
 It works with Serenity, bdd and cucumber.
-For a report example go to the test-output folder

 ## Execute